phule1812/Capstone-SpaceX-IBM-Data-Science/README.md

 # :rocket: Applied Data Science Capstone
-This Capstone is the 10th (final) course in [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
+This Capstone is the 5th (final) course in [Applied Data Science Specialization](https://www.coursera.org/specializations/applied-data-science) specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
 ## :page_facing_up: Project Background
 SpaceX is the most successful company of the commercial space age, making space travel affordable.
 The company advertises Falcon